sgtmons/Set-YubiKeyStaticOTP2/README.md

 A PowerShell GUI wrapper for securely setting a static OTP (one-time password) on a YubiKey slot using Yubico's `ykman` command-line tool.
 ---

+## PowerShell Code
+- This code can be improved on a lot and could use some more work.
+It was made with a single purpose/use case since Yubico will deprecate its GUI offering soon.
+Some users just like a GUI, and terminals scare them 😅.

+---

 ## 📖 Full Description

 **Set-YubiKeyStaticOTP** is a Windows PowerShell script that provides a graphical user interface (GUI) for setting a static OTP/password onto YubiKey slot 2 using the Yubico `ykman` CLI.